Best Of17 min read

 Nimble

-Nimble takes a genuinely different angle on what CRM should be: it's built around relationship intelligence rather than pipeline mechanics.
-It pulls contact data from LinkedIn, Twitter/X, email, and your calendar automatically, building enriched profiles without any manual data entry on your part.
-For founders doing a lot of networking, conference outreach, or partnership development, it's a distinctive and genuinely useful approach.
+Nimble takes a different approach to what CRM should be: it's built around relationship intelligence rather than pipeline mechanics.
+It pulls contact data from LinkedIn, Twitter/X, email, and your calendar automatically, building enriched profiles without manual data entry.
+For founders doing a lot of networking, conference outreach, or partnership development, this approach is distinctive and genuinely useful.

-It's not the right choice if you're running a structured sales team with reps hitting daily call quotas — Nimble would frustrate them.
-But for a founder or BD person managing a warm relationship network of, say, 200-500 contacts?
-Nimble is the most purpose-built tool for that specific use case on this entire list.
+But it's not the right choice if you're running a structured sales team with reps hitting daily call quotas — Nimble would frustrate them.
+For a founder or BD person managing a warm relationship network of 200-500 contacts?
+Nimble is the most purpose-built tool for that use case on this list.

 Key Features: